TAC Festival On The Road

 Our price structure is as follows:

-$400 per program (approximately two hours long, either two films or one long film)
+$400 per program (approximately two hours long, with two films)

-$1600 for the entire On the Road package of seven films (four programs)
+$1600 for the entire On the Road package of eight films (four programs)

 We share these proceeds with the film makers as part of our mission to support the genre.